 - Seasoning (salt, spices, herbs)

-Then, grab two clean glass pint jars with lids for the fermentation.
-You can also consider using this recipe for baby cucumbers, carrots, cauliflower, or other veggies.
-Make sure you don't add too much sweetness, however, as the brine should be more salty than syrupy.
-Adding dill, like mint or basil, can also add a nice kick.
+Then, grab two clean glass pint jars with lids.
+You can also consider using this recipe for refrigerator pickles for baby cucumbers, carrots, cauliflower, or other veggies.
+Make sure you don't add too much sweetness, however, as the brine should be salty.
+Adding dill, mint, or basil can also add a nice kick.

-This quick pickled radish recipe is ready in about 20 minutes, and the sweet and salty flavor makes it a perfect side dish.
+This Korean quick pickles recipe is ready in about 20 minutes, and the sweet and salty flavor makes it a perfect side dish.
 In fact, it's almost more of a salad than a pickle.
-This recipe can be whipped up with just four ingredients and pairs well with Korean meals and sandwiches like Korean street toast, barbecued beef (Bulgogi), or egg toast (Gaeran tost-u).
+This recipe can be whipped up with just four ingredients and pairs well with Korean meals and sandwiches like Korean street toast, barbecued beef (bulgogi), or egg toast (gaeran tost-u).

-For best results, use a Daikon radish found in most Asian markets.
-The best radishes are fresh and firm, clean and smooth, and white.
+For best results, use a daikon radish found in most Asian markets.
+The best radishes are fresh, firm, clean, and smooth.

-This Vietnamese radish recipe balances flavors like the salty brine of pickles and the slightly sweet balance of sugar.
-The combination of white and orange colors, from the carrots and radishes, provides a visually attractive appetizer.
+This Vietnamese carrot and radish pickles recipe balances flavors like the salty brine of pickles and the slightly sweet balance of sugar.
+The combination of white and orange colors from the carrots and radishes provides a visually attractive appetizer.
 The two different root vegetables go well with Vietnamese spring rolls, rice, and noodles.